CydVilla/Feelin-Movie/README.md

 ### Threats:

-When I have a new idea I tend to try to implent or fiddle with it, it has the risk of taking up crucial development time so I will stay the course and implement new ideas after I meet MVP.
+When I have a new idea I tend to try to implement or fiddle with it for too long, it has the risk of taking up crucial development time so I will stay the course and implement new ideas after I meet MVP.